Ready to get out of town and explore, but don’t want to stray too far from home?

 Just south of Greensboro you’ll find the North Carolina Zoo – the nation’s largest natural-habitat zoo!
 It’s a day trip by itself, or you can mix it with the Greensboro Science Center’s Zoological Park.

 Want to head to the Raleigh/Durham Triangle?
 This region is known for its culinary delights and cultural experiences.
-Stop in the North Carolina Museum of Natural Sciences...as well as the Museum of Art, the Children’s Museum, the Museum of History and so much more.
+Stop in the North Carolina Museum of Natural Sciences, the Museum of Art, the Children’s Museum, or the Museum of History.

-Or take a food tour, including stops at Bida Manda, ranked the best restaurant in North Carolina and serving Laotian eats...or one of Chef Ashley Christensen’s restaurants.
+Or take a food tour, including stops at Bida Manda -- ranked the best restaurant in North Carolina and serving Laotian eats.
+Or grab a bite at one of Chef Ashley Christensen’s restaurants.
 She is a James Beard award-winning chef, with plenty of eateries to choose from.
 I say start at Beasley’s Chicken + Honey and end at Fox Liquor Bar.